abelpenton/GOD-backend/README.md

 ## To Improve
->1- Build some `Unit Test` for the services(Though I config Swagger so you can test the current EndPoints https://localhost:5001/swagger/).
+>1- Build some Unit Test for the services(Swagger was configured to test the current EndPoints https://localhost:5001/swagger/).

 >2- Build a docker compose for a better setup.